distillpub/post--deconv-checkerboard/index.md

 This allows the network to describe the rough image and then fill in the details.

 In order to do this, we need some way to go from a lower resolution image to a higher one.
-We generally do this with the *deconvolution* (or transposed convolution) operation.
+We generally do this with the *deconvolution* operation.
 Roughly, deconvolution layers allow the model to use every point in the small image to "paint" a square in the larger one.

+(Deconvolution has a number of interpretations and different names, including "transposed convolution."
+We use the name "deconvolution" in this article for brevity.
-(For more detailed discussion, see [Dumoulin & Visin, 2016](https://arxiv.org/pdf/1603.07285v1.pdf) and [Shi, et al., 2016](https://arxiv.org/pdf/1609.07009.pdf).)
+For excellent discussion of deconvolution, see [Dumoulin & Visin, 2016](https://arxiv.org/pdf/1603.07285v1.pdf) and [Shi, et al., 2016a](https://arxiv.org/pdf/1609.07009.pdf).)

 Unfortunately, deconvolution can easily have uneven overlap, putting more of the metaphorical paint in some places than others.